-Lemma 1: Any fixed node disjoint SHP for directed graphs is reducible to a fixed edge disjoint SHP for directed graphs.
+LEMMA 1.
+Any fixed node disjoint SHP for directed graphs is reducible to a fixed edge disjoint SHP for directed graphs.

-Proof: The construction used is analogous to that for changing vertex capacities to edge capacities in network flow problems [Ta 1974].
+Proof.
+The construction used is analogous to that for changing vertex capacities to edge capacities in network flow problems [19].
 Suppose we have a pattern graph, H, and a input graph, G. The reduction is accomplished by replacing each node, x, in G by two nodes, HEAD(x) and TAIL(x).
 A directed edge is added from HEAD(x) to TAIL(x).
 All edges of G into x become edges into HEAD(x), and all edges of G out of x become edges out of TAIL(x).
 We now have a new directed graph, G'.
-A new pattern graph, H', is constructed analagously.
-If, in the original problem, node h of H was mapped to node g of G, then the node HEAD(h) of H' maps to HEAD(g) of G', and TAIL(h) maps to TAIL(g).
-A straightforward argument left to the reader proves $H \leq_N G$ if and only if H' $\leq_F G'$.
-Figure 1: Example of a node disjoint SHP
+A new pattern graph, G' is constructed analogously.
+If, in the original problem, node G of G of G and TAIL(G) maps to TAIL(G).
+A straightforward argument left to the reader proves G if and only if $G' \in G'$ .